 Essential for the detection of isomerism is the ability to identify chiral centers in a molecule.
-An atom is always chiral if it has four different binding partners.
-Therefore, if this is applied to an aldohexose, i.e., D-glucose, one realizes that it possesses four chiral centers (C2–C5).
-As pentoses are one carbon atom smaller than hexoses, they only possess three chiral centers (C2–C4).
+Atom is always chiral if it has 4 different binding partners.
+Therefore, if this is applied to an aldohexose, i.e. D-glucose, one realizes that it possesses 4 chiral centers (C2–C5).
+As pentoses are 1 carbon atom smaller than hexoses, they only possess 3 chiral centers (C2–C4).

-Three of the four most important hexoses for the body are isomers and they are therefore very similar to each other which, on one hand, make them easy to learn.
-On the other hand, however, special caution is warranted as to not mistake one for the other.
+Three of the 4 most important hexoses for the body are isomers and they are therefore very similar to each other which, on the 1 hand, making them easy to learn.
+On the other hand, however, special caution is warranted as to not mistake 1 for the other.

 Excursus: Stereochemistry and Isomerism Relationships of the Most Important Carbohydrates

 With this flow chart, all isomerisms – not only those of carbohydrates – in organic chemistry can be identified.

 - Constitutional isomers = structural isomers (same molecular formula, different bonding pattern)

 - Stereoisomers (same molecular formula, same bonding pattern, different spatial arrangement)

 - Conformers (they can be converted into each other via rotation of the substituents to C-C mono binding (tub shape/chair shape)